SENCO: Mrs Jayne Theodorou email@example.com

 Our school recognises that children with special educational needs are those students, with or without an Education, Health and Care Plan (EHCP) or Educational Statement, who have difficulties in accessing the school’s curriculum.
 This will include young people with learning and cognitive difficulties, issues around communication and interaction with others, as well as social, emotional and behaviour needs, plus learners who experience physical or sensory difficulties.

-If a child at One In A Million Free School has a Statement of Special Educational Needs or an Education, Health and Care Plan, then the school provides the support as detailed in the plan.
+If a child at One In A Million Free School has an Education, Health and Care Plan, then the school works with the student, parent/carer and all other relevant agencies to provide the support which is detailed in the EHCP.

 In line with the 2015 SEND Code of Practice, and based on the guidance from Bradford Metropolitan District Council’s Children’s Services for SEN, One In A Million Free School offers a range of graduated support to address four main areas of need:

 - Cognition and Learning